abhaysoni512/Golang/Revision.md

     It is an alias for int32 and can represent any character in the Unicode standard.

 2. Defer in Go lang :
-    The defer statement in Go is used to ensure that a function call is performed later in a program's execution, usually for purposes of cleanup.
+    The defer statement in Go is used to ensure that a function call is performed later in a program's execution, usually for purposes of cleanup.They are executed after the surrounding function returns, in the reverse order they were deferred.
     Deferred functions are executed in LIFO order just before the surrounding function returns.
     defer function or method call arguments evaluate instantly, but they don't execute until the nearby functions returns Defer statements are generally used to ensure that the files are closed when their need is over, or to close the channel, or to catch the panics in the program.